-Posing as you with their newly acquired information, the fraudster will then call customer service at your phone company and, using a made-up reason (my SIM card is damaged or lost), convince the representative to port (or transfer) the details over to a new SIM card.
+Posing as you with their newly acquired information, the fraudster will then call customer service at your phone company and, using a made-up reason (my SIM card is damaged or lost), convince the representative to port or transfer the details over to a new SIM card.
 The result?
 Full control over your telephone number.
-This then means that the fraudster’s phone will receive your calls and text messages.
+This means the fraudster’s phone will receive your calls and text messages.

-So how do you know if you’ve been SIM-swapped?
 You’ll typically find out you’ve been SIM-swapped when your phone number stops working.
-In the worst-case scenario, hackers can disable access to your email and bank accounts, dip into your hard-earned funds and drain you of thousands of dollars, leaving your credit and financial portfolio in a mess and you with a long-term headache to clear up.
+In the worst-case scenario, hackers can disable access to your email and bank accounts, dip into your hard-earned funds and drain you of thousands of dollars, leaving your credit and financial portfolio in a mess.

-- Set a PIN (Personal Identification Number) code with your mobile carrier: Some mobile carriers allow you to add a PIN code for extra security.
+- Set a PIN (Personal Identification Number) code with your mobile carrier: Some mobile carriers allow you to add a PIN code in your phone's security settings for extra security.
 This adds another layer of protection so that changes cannot be made without that code.

 - Reduce your digital presence: Review your digital presence on the internet, including your social media pages.
 Do you post publicly about your family's birthdays?
 Avoid oversharing personal details on social media as much as possible and delete details you previously shared.

-- Use an authenticator app: Add an extra layer of protection with an authenticator app, that requires extra verifiable information only available on your phone, making it that much harder for all but the most hardened hackers to steal your personal information.
+- Use an authenticator app: Add an extra layer of protection with an authenticator app, that requires extra verifiable information only available on your phone.
+This will make it that much harder for all but the most hardened hackers to steal your personal information.